mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

-Engine, on the Master (check out the [documentation](https://docs.saltstack.com/en/latest/ref/engines/all/salt.engines.http_logstash.html#module-salt.engines.http_logstash) how to do so), Salt is going to export the selected (or all) events into [Logstash](https://www.elastic.co/products/logstash )which instantly gives you visibility on who, what and when applies a configuration change, or any other command touching your network.
-Frankly speaking, I don't think it can't be any easier than that.
+Engine, on the Master (check out the [documentation](https://docs.saltstack.com/en/latest/ref/engines/all/salt.engines.http_logstash.html#module-salt.engines.http_logstash) how to do so), Salt is going to export the selected (or all) events into [Logstash](https://www.elastic.co/products/logstash) which instantly gives you visibility on who, what and when applies a configuration change, or any other command touching your network.
+Frankly speaking, I don't think it can't be any easier than that. :-)

 The same goes with any other Salt components watching the event bus: you can forward your events into a database using a Returner, forward execution errors